Potatoes

 Mr. Wang said.

 “Come to your house?
-Oh, well, do you think I would be scared?”
+Oh, well, do you think I'm scared?”

-Boknyeo quickly turned around wrapping her buttocks with her skirt, putting her nose up in the air, and followed Mr. Wang, shaking her basket.
+Boknyeo quickly turned around wrapping her bottom with her skirt, putting her nose up in the air, and followed Mr. Wang, shaking her basket.

 About an hour later, she left Mr. Wang’s house.
 As she was about to turn from the furrow onto the road, someone suddenly called out from behind her.